 For the past four years, I’ve had two different beater cars that I bought for cash.
 These were the first cars that I had ever had the title for and no car loan.

-But, as with many older cars, I ended up paying thousands of dollars in repairs costs over the course of the past four years.
+But, as with many older cars, I ended up paying thousands of dollars in repair costs over the course of the past four years.
 I think that it averaged out to be $100 or more in repair costs each month.

 Of course, there were many months where I didn’t have any repairs that were needed.
-But, there were several times where the repair bill would have broke my bank account if it wasn’t for my fully funded emergency fund.
+But, there were several times where the repair bill would have broke my bank account if it wasn’t for my fully-funded emergency fund.

 I got so sick and tired of having to take my 2000 Jeep Wrangler and then 2005 Volvo to the repair shop.
 If a mechanic knows you by name when you walk in the door, then you’ve been there too much!